hellerve/blog/wip/The_Worst_Professional_Advice_You_Will_Ever_Get.md

 I had to unlearn bullshit confidence.
 At its best, it’s a life hack to make people think you’re smarter than you are.
-At its worst, it’s a codified component of toxic masculinity.
+At its worst, it’s a codified component of toxic masculinity<sup><a href="#3">3</a></sup>.
 Making yourself vulnerable by saying you don’t know is not an invitation to belittle you.
 You’re not going seem like less of an expert.
 In my experience, it goes one of two ways: either people do not even notice, or they appreciate your honesty.

 Long story short: if someone tells you that you need to seem more confident in your answer, tell them “no, thanks”.